Texas Law changes the way lice are treated

 Heather and her husband, Matt, opened their first clinic in Lufkin in early 2017 and opened a second in Tyler the same year.
 The couple has collaborated with a local children’s advocacy group to sponsor several families that could not afford to pay for treatment.

 With more than 300 clinics in 34 countries (and counting), Lice Clinics of America is the largest and fastest-growing network of professional lice treatment centers in the world.
-AirAllé has successfully treated more than 950,000 cases of head lice, with a success rate better than 99 percent.
+AirAllé has successfully treated more than 1 million cases of head lice, with a success rate better than 99 percent.